-The judging panel will consist of not less than ten individuals representing a range of interests from within the DPC membership and awards category sponsors.
+The Judging Panel will consist of not less than ten individuals representing a range of interests and geographic regions represented by the digital preservation community, and awards category sponsors.

 The Judges shall appoint a chair with the responsibility to confirm the independence and integrity of the judging process.
 Each category will be chaired by a specified judge who will assist in presenting the award and will oversee award in that category.
-The final decision resides with the whole judging panel.
+The final decision resides with the whole Judging Panel.
 In addition to participating in the judging, DPC will provide secretarial functions and scrutiny of rules.

 The panel will select winners based on the following evidence: the original nomination; the detailed description of the project; the presentation from the finalist; question and answer with finalists.
-One criterion - Assessment of Quality by Peers - will be measured for finalists via an online poll of the DPC membership.
-The judges shall decide the weight given to this criterion before they have seen the results of the poll.
+One criterion - Assessment of Quality by Peers - will be measured for finalists via an online poll of the DPC members.
+The Judges shall decide the weight given to this criterion before they have seen the results of the poll.

-The judges are required to declare at the start of the Judging Panel meeting, any interest in projects under consideration.
+The Judges are required to declare at the start of the Judging Panel meeting, any interest in projects under consideration.
 Declarations are recorded.
 During the meeting, anyone having an interest in or direct connection with a nomination will leave the room for that discussion and the result will not be reported until the final stages of the meeting.
 The results of scores taken from the agreed criteria from each individual judge are recorded and collated into a spreadsheet for comparison.